 In its policy work, the Equilibrium Institute regards the development of Hungarian human capital; the creation of a modern education system that provides competitive knowledge and skills; opening up the paths of social mobility; the creation of a knowledge-based society; and improving the work culture in Hungary as key priorities.
-In laying the foundations for Hungarian resurgence, we need to put a special emphasis on overcoming the functional disorders of the Hungarian labor market, on rethinking the state’s role in the 21st century, and the promotion of strong and internationally competitive Hungarian enterprises.

 The relevant recommendations of the Equilibrium Institute are available for download below.

 The Equilibrium Institute’s policy proposals for renewing Hungarian K-12 education

 How can every Hungarian get a fair chance?